Aircoookie/WLED/usermods/GeoGab-Relays/readme.md

     2.2.
 Run in Command Line: npm install (only once)

->   2.3.
+    2.3.
 Run in Command Line: npm run build

+## Step IV:
-IV: Compile and flash....
+Compile and flash....

+## Step V:
-V:  Run your Device
+Run your Device
     1. Setup your Relay in the Webfrondend or using json.
     2. Have fun with your extended relay function.

-### Build Options
+# Build Options
 Example: build_flags = ${common.build_flags_esp8266} -D USERMOD_GEOGAB -D MAXRELAYS=4
+MAXRELAYS defines the maximum ammount of relays.

-### Usage
+# Usage
-* Webpage: Use the new page/column `Relays`
+## Webpage: Use the new page/column `Relays`
 I think/hope the use of the web user interface is self-explanatory.
 Configure your relays in the web interface (preferred methode).
 Alternatively, they can also be defined via JSON (see JSON API).

-* ALEXA:
+## ALEXA:
 Use the relay names for Alexa.
 Please note: To use the relays with Alexa, the device must be restarted after the relay setup.

-* HTTP API:
+## HTTP API:
+Not implemented yet.

-* JSON API:
+## JSON API:
-  The Json API has two functionalities.
+### The Json API has two functionalities.
     - The relays can be defined.
 This is very practical if you want to configure several identical devices easily.
     - The relays can be control/switch.

-  o The relays control
+#### The relays control
     - switch (1=on, 0=off):           {"relays":{"switch":[0,0,0,0]}}   Sets the state of all relais
     - toggle (0=unchanged, 1=toggle): {"relays":{"toggle":[0,0,0,0]}}   1: toggles the relay, 0: keeps the status untouched
     - on (1=on, 0=unchanged):         {"relays":{"on":[0,0,0,0]}}       1: Turns the relay on, 0: keeps the status untouched